 When speaking to a Japanese friend, you may have noticed them nodding and making small interjections as you speak.
-In linguistics, this is called “back-channeling,” and while it’s an important part of Japanese culture, it may seem odd from a foreign perspective.
+They are referred to as aizuchi in Japanese.
+In linguistics, this is called “conversational interjection” or “back-channeling,” and while it’s an important part of Japanese culture, it may seem odd from a foreign perspective.
 For some people it may even be annoying — they may wonder, “Why does this person keep interrupting me?”

-Let’s see how back-channeling started in Japan and what back-channeling means for Japanese people.
+Let’s see how these interjections started in Japan and what back-channeling means for Japanese people.

-In Japanese the word for back-channeling is aizuchi (相槌).
+In Japanese the word for conversational interjection is aizuchi (相槌).
 Let’s break the word up and just look at the meaning of the individual kanji (chinese characters):

 - aspect, mutual, inter-, physiognomy, each other, minister of state, phase, councilor, together